mdnaimurrahaman/0xNaim/README.md

 ## **I'm a Full Stack(MERN) Developer**

 <p>
 Hi there!
 I'm Naim.
-I'm a Full Stack(MERN) Developer focused on Frontend Development using React.js/Next.js.
-I've 1.2+ years of experience as a Frontend Web Developer.
+I'm a Full Stack(MERN) Developer focused on Front-end Development using React.js/Next.js.
+I've 1.2+ years of experience as a Front-end Developer.
 </p>
 <hr/>